 According to Wikipedia it is “the ability of individuals and organizations to connect to the Internet using computer terminals, computers, and other devices; and to access services such as email and the World Wide Web.
 Internet access is sold by Internet service providers (ISPs) delivering connectivity at a wide range of data transfer rates via various networking technologies…”.

 The project Internet Access har been divided into several phases.
 In the first phase we completed a definition of internet access – this work concluded in the spring 2019.
 From there we developed a prototype of a measuring tool.
 This concluded in the spring 2021.

 Since the definition was completed in the spring of 2019, we have been mapping needs in organizations in the public and private sector.
 It is quite clear already that the need for measuring is crucial and wanted by many parties.
 A specific service delivered to care for the elderly might not require high bandwidth but has high requirements when it comes to availability.
 Other services will not work without adequate bandwidth and minimal packet loss.

 We have also done a Proof of Concept.
 We have involved regions (Swedish: regioner) and actors working in the health care and elderly care section when executing our use cases.
 We have measured the quality on both fixed and mobile networks.
 We have also performed measurements together with a commercial part specializing in measuring.

 The project has now been concluded.
-For more information about the project, contact Staffan Hagnell, Vice President Product Development.
+For more information about the project, contact Staffan Hagnell, Vice President Federated Services.